openebs/website/docs/main/user-guides/local-storage-user-guide/additional-information/alphafeatures.md

 OpenEBS is developing a kubectl plugin for openebs called `openebsctl` that can help perform administrative tasks on OpenEBS volumes and pools.

-For additional details and detailed instructions on how to get started with OpenEBS CLI, see [here](https://github.com/openebs/openebsctl).
+Refer [openebsctl](https://github.com/openebs/openebsctl) for more information and detailed instructions on how to get started with OpenEBS CLI.

 ## OpenEBS Monitoring Add-on

 OpenEBS is developing a monitoring add-on package that can be installed via helm for setting up a default prometheus, grafana, and alert manager stack.
 The package also will include default service monitors, dashboards, and alert rules.

-For additional details and detailed instructions on how to get started with OpenEBS Monitoring Add-on, see [here](https://github.com/openebs/monitoring).
+Refer [Monitoring](https://github.com/openebs/monitoring) for more information and detailed instructions on how to get started with OpenEBS Monitoring Add-on.

 ## Data Populator